isabella232/dynamic-media-classic.en-1/help/application-setup.md

 ## Using the Overwrite Images option {#using-the-overwrite-images-option}

-Scene7 does not allow two files to have the same name.
+Dynamic Media Classic does not allow two files to have the same name.
 Each item's Scene7 Publishing System ID (the image name minus the filename extension) must be unique.
 Because of this rule, the Upload dialog box includes Overwrite Images options.
 The exact effect of this option depends on a setting for each company's Scene7 Publishing System Internal Settings.

-If you previously uploaded images and then changed the original files (or replaced them), the chosen Overwrite option specifies how Scene7 replaces the images.
+If you previously uploaded images and then changed the original files (or replaced them), the chosen Overwrite option specifies how Dynamic Media Classic replaces the images.
 No information about the image changes, but the new image replaces the old one.
-If the folder also contains images that are not already in Scene7, these images are added.
+If the folder also contains images that are not already in Dynamic Media Classic, these images are added.

 Use this option if images you have uploaded have changed in some way (image has been altered) but the reference to the image remains the same.
 Overwrite is also helpful when uploading and ripping Adobe® PDFs.
-To fine-tune how Scene7 *rips* the image, adjust the ICC color profile options in the Upload dialog box and re-upload using the Overwrite feature.
+To fine-tune how Dynamic Media Classic *rips* the image, adjust the ICC color profile options in the Upload dialog box and re-upload using the Overwrite feature.

-The Scene7 IDs that are used to access images from the production servers are derived from the image filenames.
-The use of uppercase and lowercase characters in the filename is important, both in the replacement of existing files and for the Scene7 IDs used to access the image.
-Be sure the use of uppercase and lowercase characters in filenames is correct before uploading into Scene7 to avoid Scene7 IDs that differ only in case for the same image.
+The Dynamic Media Classic IDs that are used to access images from the production servers are derived from the image filenames.
+The use of uppercase and lowercase characters in the filename is important, both in the replacement of existing files and for the Dynamic Media Classic IDs used to access the image.
+Be sure the use of uppercase and lowercase characters in filenames is correct before uploading into Dynamic Media Classic to avoid Dynamic Media Classic IDs that differ only in case for the same image.

 If you deselect this option, all images with the same filenames as existing images are treated as duplicates and are not added.

 ## Image Presets {#image-presets}

 The Image Presets screen is for creating and editing Image Presets.
-Image Presets enable Scene7 to deliver images dynamically at different sizes from the same master image.
+Image Presets enable Dynamic Media Classic to deliver images dynamically at different sizes from the same master image.
 Each Image Preset represents a predefined collection of sizing and formatting commands for displaying images.
 When you create an Image Preset, you choose a size for image delivery.
 You also choose formatting commands so that the appearance of the image is optimized when the image is delivered for viewing.

 Administrators can create presets for exporting assets.
 Users can choose a preset when they export images, which also reformats images to the specifications that the administrator specifies.